 Coronavirus Count: Hospitalizations Continue Trending Downward, Long Term Care Facility Numbers Tick Upward

-TRENTON, NJ — Charter and rental boats will return to New Jersey’s waterways, beginning at sunrise today..
+TRENTON, NJ — Charter and rental boats will return to New Jersey’s waterways, beginning today, May 17, at sunrise.

 This latest executive order by Gov. Phil Murphy to restart the state’s economy comes two days after he announced that Jersey Shore beaches would reopen for the Memorial Day weekend.